blockchain-samples/blockchain-17/README.md

 ```
 make # Build
 ./bc addblock "Send 2 BTC to Richardo" # Add a block to the blockchain
-./bc printblockchain # Print all the blocks of the blockchain
+./bc printblockchain # Print all blocks of the blockchain
 ```